DaveGee/prep-pal/PROJECT.md

 - [] Generate default files wizard (categories)
     - [] Calculator (simple, or based on confederation) -> generate default category list
     - [] first version is in the language chosen "now" -> categories and product names are not translated afterwards.
+    - [] For stocks: file existence should be not just about "empty list" as stock will be empty at first (or add another data in the file like the date)
-- [] Add possibility to delete the file to restart from scratch
+- [x] Add possibility to delete the file to restart from scratch
 - [] Export + import files (categories + stock)

 ## Misc